jakupierblina/ELTE-Compilers-1/README.md

-## For semantics check branches and see diff
+## For semantics and code generation check branches and see diff